alex645324/Zonewars/README.md

 # WaterWars

 A personal, built-for-fun multiplayer water balloon fight game.
-We got **30 players** into real games before campus RAs shut it down — still proud of how real it felt.
+We got **30 players** into real games before campus RAs shut it down — still proud of it lol.

 ## Problem